taoteh1221/Open_Crypto_Tracker/README.txt

 You can setup price charts or price alerts in your app install.
 Price alerts can be sent to email, mobile phone text, Telegram, and Alexa notifications.
 You will be alerted when the [configured default primary currency] price of an asset goes up or down a certain percent or more (whatever percent you choose in the settings), for specific exchange / base pair combinations for that asset.
 You can even setup alerts and charts for multiple exchanges / base pairs for the same asset.

-Running price charts or price alerts requires setting up a cron job or scheduled task on the Ubuntu / Raspberry Pi / Windows 10 machine or website server (this is automated for Ubuntu and Raspberry Pi users using the automated FOLIO-INSTALL.bash script / Windows 10 users who run the ADD-WIN10-SCHEDULER-JOB.bat file), otherwise charts / alerts will not work.
+Running price charts or price alerts requires setting up a cron job or scheduled task on the Ubuntu / DietPi OS / RaspberryPi OS / Windows 10 machine or website server (this is automated for Ubuntu / DietPi OS / RaspberryPi OS users using the automated FOLIO-INSTALL.bash script / Windows 10 users who run the ADD-WIN10-SCHEDULER-JOB.bat file), otherwise charts / alerts will not work.
 Also see the related settings in Admin Config for charts / alerts.

 Once a cron job is setup, there is no need to keep your PC / Laptop turned on.
 The price charts and price alerts run automatically from your Open Crypto Tracker app server installation.
 If you encounter errors or the charts / alerts don't work during setup, check the error logs file at /cache/logs/error.log for errors in your configuration setup.
 Basic checks are performed and errors are reported there, and on the Settings page.

-If you want to turn on these cron job based features and more (chart data backups, new RSS news feed entries emails, error log emails / etc), then the file cron.php (located in the primary directory of this app) must be setup as a cron job on your Ubuntu / Raspberry Pi / Windows 10 / website server device.
+If you want to turn on these cron job based features and more (chart data backups, new RSS news feed entries emails, error log emails / etc), then the file cron.php (located in the primary directory of this app) must be setup as a cron job on your Ubuntu / DietPi OS / RaspberryPi OS / Windows 10 / website server device.

-As mentioned previously, if you run the automated setup / install script for Ubuntu / Raspberry Pi / Windows 10 devices on home / internal networks, automatic cron job setup is offered as an option during this process.
+As mentioned previously, if you run the automated setup / install script for Ubuntu / DietPi OS / RaspberryPi OS / Windows 10 devices on home / internal networks, automatic cron job setup is offered as an option during this process.
 If you are using a full stack website host for hosting a TLD website domain name remotely, consult your web server host's documentation or help desk for their particular method of setting up a cron job.

 Note that you should have the cron job run every 5, 10, 15, 20, or 30 minutes 24/7, based on how often you want chart data points / alerts / any other cron based features to run.
 Setting up the cron job to run every 20 minutes is the RECOMMENDED lowest time interval.
 IF SET BELOW 20 MINUTES, lite chart disk writes may be excessive for lower end hardware (Raspberry PI MicroSD cards etc).
 IF SET #VERY LOW# (5 / 10 minutes), the free exchange APIs may throttle / block your data requests temporarily on occasion for requesting data too frequently (negatively affecting your alerts / charts).